brian-rose/daes-grad-handbook/policies.md

 (grad-activity-reports)=
 ## Graduate Student Activity Reports
 All students are required to submit a yearly graduate student activity form at the end of the Spring semester.
-The form (link sent by The Graduate Program Director each year) covers the concluding academic year and includes:
+The form (link sent by the Graduate Program Director each year) covers the concluding academic year and includes:
 1. publications;
 2. presentations (both oral and poster);
 3. awards;